skunkteam/types/markdown/types.branded.md

 ## Remarks

-In order for TypeScript to consider a type seperate from another type, we need to brand it.
+In order for TypeScript to consider a type separate from another type, we need to brand it.
 When a type is branded TypeScript will manage correct assignability during TypeScript-compilation, e.g. `int` is assignable to `number`<!-- -->, but `number` is not assignable to `int`<!-- -->.